Engineering

 Fluid properties and hydrostatics.
 Flow concepts and basic equations.
 Viscous flow in pipes and channels.
 Steady pipe flow.
 Potential flow.
 Introduction to open channels or hydraulic machinery.
 Prerequisite: ENGR 229.

 ENGR 226.
-Probability and Statistics for Engineers. .5 Credits.
+Probability & Statistics for Engineers. .5 Credits.

 Offered Fall Semester Only; Lecture hours:1,Lab:2

 Exploratory data analysis, probability theory, discrete and continuous random variables, point estimation, sampling distributions and methods of statistical inference.
-Prerequisites: MATH 202 and only open to civil or environmental engineering students.
+Prerequisite: MATH 202.
+Open to Civil Engineering and Environmental Engineering majors only.

 ENGR 229.
 Solid Mechanics I. 1 Credit.